 We use it every day and probably don’t often give much thought to how it’s made.
-Asphalt is our ticket to roadways connecting towns to towns, cities to cities and crisscrossing the country from one side to the other.
+Asphalt is our ticket to roadways connecting towns to towns, cities to cities, and crisscrossing the country from one side to the other.
 So how is this product made in the first place?

-Asphalt includes a whole host of ingredients which must be mixed together.
+Asphalt includes a whole host of ingredients that must be mixed together.
 Measurements of sand, aggregate (which is a blend of both small and large rocks), and asphalt (also known as bitumen cement) are blended.
 The asphalt cement must be heated before it is combined so that it blends completely and is easier to work with.
 The whole process is carried out at specific asphalt mixing facilities.

 Uses for asphalt

 The main use for asphalt is of course as a paving material that stands up well to lots of use and abuse.
 You may see road construction companies either paving or repaving roadways, or pouring new parking lots or even driveways for personal residences.
 Asphalt is a financially feasible option whether it’s being used commercially or personally, and it can easily be maintained no matter the climate that you live in.
 Holes and cracks can be reasonably easily sealed and, in the event that the entire surface needs work, asphalt can be resurfaced which avoids a messy removal and pouring of the entire location.
 Much of our asphalt contains recycled asphalt from previous jobs, making it a more environmentally friendly product than many others.